 The report predicted that 821 million smart devices will be purchased this year, and the number will reach 1.2 billion next year.
 Carolina Milanesi, research vice president at Gartner, said in a statement that smartphones and tablets "will not entirely replace PCs, but the ubiquity of smartphones and the increasing popularity of tablets" are changing businesses' and consumers' approach to such devices.

 Android-based smartphones will continue to be the leading platform, according to the research firm.
 Currently, 34 percent of all smartphones use that operating system, but the platform's market share will increase to 56 percent within four years.
 The research organization said that the wide range of brands and price points is a key driver for the acceptance of Android devices, although "Apple remains the heartbeat by which the market moves."

 Gartner points out that the proliferation of Android devices will continue to present challenges for IT departments.
-As just one example, a report recently released by Juniper Networks showed that Android apps, especially free ones, have a range of and privacy issues.
-Google does not currently police apps for its Google Play marketplace as carefully as Apple, Research In Motion or do theirs.
+As just one example, a report recently released by Juniper Networks showed that Android apps, especially free ones, have a range of security and privacy issues.
+Google does not currently police apps for its Google Play marketplace as carefully as Apple, Research In Motion or Microsoft do theirs.

 Windows 8 Tablets

 The lineup of dominant platforms in the business market will be Android, Apple and Windows 8 well into 2016, Gartner said.
 Windows 8's big penetration into the business market is projected to be aboard tablets and tablet/laptop convertibles, with computers Gartner describes as "ultramobiles" and tablets reaching 39 percent of the market by that year.